rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 When you deploy a native network to a device, it is considered as a device native network.
 THis allows for ultra low latency peer-to-peer connections between ros nodes in a Local Area Network(LAN) i.e **ONLY** deployments on devices on the same LAN can bind to it.

-Native networks can be deployed to a device with the following parameters:
+Native networks can be deployed to devices that fulfill the following requirements:

-* **Device**: Any online device with docker runtime and AMD64 architecture
+* Any online device with docker runtime and AMD64 architecture
-* **Device IP Interface**: network interface (i.e., an IP address) that will be used by other deployments for communication to this native network.
+* The **network_interface**  configuration variable must be set to a valid network interface name eg *enp1s0* that will be used by other deployments for communication to this native network.
 * **Restart policy**: Kindly refer to the [restart policy](/5_deep-dives/52_software-development/528_deployment-phase/#restart-policy).